AmirrorImage/INFO-201-Final-Project/README.md

   - What is the outlook for polcice fatalities / brutality for the future?
   - What does the effect of demographic factors (like age, race, income, etc.) look like compared     to the diversity of the police work force?

-Why are you interested in this field/domain?
-What other examples of data driven project have you found related to this domain (share at least 3)?
-What data-driven questions do you hope to answer about this domain (share at least 3)?

-- We are interested  in this domain because it is an intersect subject of that heavily connects to public health and safety.